Controladora Vuela Compañía de Aviación (NYSE:VLRS) Sees Strong Trading Volume

-Shares of Controladora Vuela Compañía de Aviación, S.A.B. de C.V.
-(NYSE:VLRS) saw strong trading volume on Wednesday .
-77,741 shares were traded during mid-day trading, a decline of 88% from the previous session’s volume of 623,835 shares.The stock last traded at $18.30 and had previously closed at $18.51.
+Controladora Vuela Compañía de Aviación, S.A.B. de C.V.
+(NYSE:VLRS) shares saw unusually-strong trading volume on Wednesday .
+Approximately 53,476 shares were traded during trading, a decline of 92% from the previous session’s volume of 633,672 shares.The stock last traded at $17.51 and had previously closed at $17.64.

 About Controladora Vuela Compañía de Aviación (NYSE:VLRS)